ClearDATA understands the importance of protecting your privacy.

 Within the scope of this privacy notice, if a privacy complaint or dispute cannot be resolved through ClearDATA’s internal processes, ClearDATA has agreed to participate in the VeraSafe Privacy Shield Dispute Resolution Procedure.
 Subject to the terms of the VeraSafe Privacy Shield Dispute Resolution Procedure, VeraSafe will provide appropriate recourse free of charge to you.
 To file a complaint with VeraSafe under the Privacy Shield Dispute Resolution Procedure, please submit the required information to VeraSafe here: https://www.verasafe.com/privacy-services/dispute-resolution/submit-dispute/

-Under certain limited circumstances, European Union individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
+Under certain limited circumstances, European Union and Swiss individuals may invoke binding Privacy Shield arbitration as a last resort if all other forms of dispute resolution have been unsuccessful.
 To learn more about this method of resolution and its availability to you, please visit https://www.privacyshield.gov/

 ClearDATA’s privacy practices are managed by Chris Bowen, its Chief Privacy and Security Officer.
 You may contact him via email at firstname.lastname@example.org.
 His address is: